 Paige Harris joined Special Olympics when she was 9 years old.
 In the years since, she has participated in basketball, swimming, track & field and volleyball.
 In fact, she will be participating in the USA Games this summer!

 As Paige says, “Special Olympics makes me feel like a winner in life.”

-The way that Nick has developed self-confidence through sports is what Special Olympics is all about.
-We inspire children and adults with intellectual disabilities to develop the perseverance, spirit and skills to achieve anything.You can help more potential athletes like Nick show the world what they can do by supporting Special Olympics today.
+The way that Paige has developed self-confidence through sports is what Special Olympics is all about.
+We inspire children and adults with intellectual disabilities to develop the perseverance, spirit, and skills to achieve anything.You can help more potential athletes like Paige show the world what they can do by supporting Special Olympics today.

 Special Olympics International (SOI) is committed to efficiency and transparency.
 We communicate with our supporters, donors, and prospective donors by email, postal mail, phone, and other means, both to request contributions to our cause and to educate the public about Special Olympics’ year round sport and health programs, volunteer opportunities, and Unified events in local communities and around the world.
 These efforts help advance our mission to change attitudes toward people with intellectual disabilities and to transform lives through the joy of sport, every day, everywhere.
 As a result, in accordance with the Financial Accounting Standards Board (FASB) guidelines and Internal Revenue Service (IRS) guidance, SOI allocates a portion of our fundraising costs to program services.
 As a nonprofit organization that is exempt from federal taxation, we ensure our donors’ money is spent as efficiently and effectively as possible.